GianRomani/Notes/Clustering/Topic Modelling/BERTopic.md

 ## Results
 The evaluation consisted in Topic coherence (measured with Normalized [[Mutual Information]]) and topic diversity (percentage of unique words for all topics) as defined [here](https://aclanthology.org/2020.tacl-1.29.pdf).
-The models results as competitive in all the test compared to SOTA models (it is consistently outperformed just in one case by [Combined Topic Model](https://aclanthology.org/2021.acl-short.96.pdf), which is really good in topic diversity).
+The models results as competitive in all the test compared to SOTA models (it is consistently outperformed just in one case by [[Combined Topic Modelling]], which is really good in topic diversity).
 It is worth of notice the fact that BERTopic remains competitive independently of the SBERT language model used.
 This is probably given by the fact that documents embeddings and word-topic distribution are separeted processes.

 Pros: competitive regardless of the model used, separation of process of embeddings documents from representing topics and possibility to model dynamic aspects of topics.